ilkkamtk/WSK/Week4/06-auth.md

 ### Cookies

 - Small pieces of data stored on the client's browser.
 Cookies are sent back to the server with every HTTP request.
-- Cookies store variables as name and value pairs, plus additional information such as expiration time and the name of web site where the cookie came form.
+- Cookies store variables as name and value pairs, plus additional information such as expiration time and the name of website where the cookie came form.
-- By default web site can modify only it's own cookies Use Cases: Remembering user preferences, authentication tokens, tracking sessions.
+- By default, website can modify only its own cookies Use Cases: Remembering user preferences, authentication tokens, tracking sessions.
   Limitations: Size is limited (typically 4KB), and they can pose security and privacy concerns if not handled correctly.